regiluze/unbeatableTicTacToe-/README.md

 docker run regiluze/tictactoegame

-and try to win the computer
+and try to win the computer ;-)

+The game is implemented in Go lang, so to run the test suites type: go test